-6.4.1.
-Mid-season transfers are not permitted unless an exemption has been granted.

-- (a) Allowing an exemption under this clause is at the discretion of BACT.
-This may include, but is not limited to, change of school. - 6.4.2.
-Players wishing to transfer during or after grading rounds must submit an exemption as per section 6.4.1.
+- 6.4.1.
+Mid-season transfers are not permitted unless an exemption has been granted. - (a) Allowing an exemption under this clause is at the discretion of BACT.
+This may include, but is not limited to, change of school.

 6.5.
 Prohibition on Poaching